chef/chef-web-docs/chef_master/source/install_server_pre.rst

 =====================================================
 .. tag system_requirements_server_hardware

 All machines in a Chef server deployment have the following hardware requirements.
+Disk space for standalone and backend servers should scale up with the number of nodes that the servers are managing.
+A good rule to follow is to allocate 2 MB per node.
+The disk values listed below should be a good default value that you will want to modify later if/when your node count grows.

 For all deployments: